 We exist because it is "hard being a student, and even harder being a disabled student".
 Each year we will create a group the committee and others can rely on for peer support, and gather what we feel needs to change to fulfil our academic needs.
 This past year we've met with the University's Equality Diversity and Inclusion department manager, to share our thoughts on problems with facilities on campus like faulty elevators.

-Our Society is a Protected Society, which means we never close down, are free to join and are funded by your Students' Union for our events and activities.
+Our Society is a Liberation Society, which means we never close down, are free to join and are funded by your Students' Union for our events and activities.

 This is because we represent a key demographic of Birmingham City University, and are recognised by the National Union of Students as part of their Liberation Campaign.